twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 {% endhighlight %}

 The reason for the UTF-8 settings is that I was getting a utf8 encoding error when loading the initial data fixture for GeoNode so I amended the createdb command to create UTF-8 tables from the start.

-## Setup Tomcat

-Next, Geoserver is setup to run under Tomcat on startup of the VM.

-{% highlight bash %}
-sudo service tomcat7 stop
-sudo cp /vagrant/geonode/downloaded/geoserver.war /var/lib/tomcat7/webapps/
-sudo /etc/init.d/tomcat7 start
-{% endhighlight %}

-You should now be able to browse to http://localhost:8080/geoserver from the host operating system and access Geoserver.

 # Finish GeoNode Setup